-Whole ground flaxseed is available readily almost everywhere.
-Almost all nutrition shops carry it and it is readily available online as well.
-It is very inexpensive.
-It is a food product with many health benefits.
+Whole ground flaxseed is readily available in most nutrition shops and online.
+Flaxseed is an inexpensive food product with many health benefits.
 We currently do not offer whole ground flaxseed.
-Our flaxseed lignan product is just the hulls of the flaxseed.
-With 20x times more lignan than whole ground flaxseed.
+However, our flaxseed lignan product contains just the hulls of the flaxseed, where the nutrients reside.
+Our product contains 20 times more lignan than whole ground flaxseed.

 Flaxseed is a great source of fiber (lignans) and a great source of omega-3 fatty acids.
 Ground flaxseed has been shown to lower cholesterol and has been indicated in other health benefits including heart health, breast health and prostate health.
 Flax may also help control blood sugar levels.
 Flax should be consumed with a large glass of water due to its fiber content.

 Flaxseed has also been shown to lower blood pressure.
 It has been reported to reduce the stickiness of platelets, which may reduce the risk of heart attack.
 The lignans found in the hull of the flaxseed have been shown to reduce breast cancer, prostate cancer and ovarian cancer.
 Ground flaxseed has been indicated in the reduction of colon cancer as well.

 against this dread disease condition.